Vin Scully, Dodgers broadcaster for 67 years, dies at 94

 Hall of Fame broadcaster Vin Scully, whose dulcet tones provided the soundtrack of summer while entertaining and informing Dodgers fans in Brooklyn and Los Angeles for 67 years, died Tuesday night.
 He was 94.

-Scully died at his home in the Hidden Hills section of Los Angeles, according to the team after being informed by family members.
+Scully died at his home in the Hidden Hills neighbourhood of Los Angeles, according to the team after being informed by family members.
+No cause of death was provided.

-“We have lost an icon,” team president and CEO Stan Kasten said in a statement.
-“His voice will always be heard and etched in all of our minds forever.”
+“He was the best there ever was,” pitcher Clayton Kershaw said after the Dodgers game in San Francisco.
+“Just such a special man.
+I’m grateful and thankful I got to know him as well as I did.”

 The Dodgers changed players, managers, executives, owners – and even coasts – but Scully and his soothing, insightful style remained a constant for the fans.